 Tourism and employment.
-Tourism includes both traditional tourism such as accommodation as well as events within conferences, music and sports.
-Tourists in Denmark are primarily Danish and German, and to a minor extent from Sweden, Norway and the Netherlands.
+Tourism includes both traditional tourism such as ac-

+Automatic Identification System is an automatic tracking system used on ships and by vessel traffic services for identifying and locating vessels commodation as well as events within conferences, music and sports.
+Tourists in Denmark are primarily Danish and German and to a minor extent from Sweden, Norway and the Netherlands.
 Tourism is evaluated (2012 data) to create a direct economic added value of 24 billion DKK, typically within the businesses of accommodation, transport and trade.